timvisee/voxeltex-engine/README.md

 #####How to compile and run the project:
 >- Clone the project with Git/GitHub
 >- Select the `windows`, `mac` or `linux` profile.
->- Execute command `mvn clean install -B exec:java`
+>- Execute command `mvn clean install -B exec:exec`
 >- OR _just_ compile with `mvn clean install -B`

 #####Running Requirements: